flowbased/fbp-spec/README.md

 Similarly, one can generate testcases using fuzzing, schema-based, model-based or similar tools.

+## Integrating test runner in an application

+The test runner code is accessible as a JavaScript library, and can be integrated into other apps (like Flowhub does).
+See examples of [commandline](./src/cli.coffee) and [webappp](./ui/main.coffee) usage.

 ## Add supporting for a new runtime

 You need to implement the [FBP network protocol](https://github.com/flowbased/fbp-protocol).